-Figure 2.
-Retrograde of Equipment Leaving Southwest Asia and Returning to the United States for Reset (GAO, 2012)
+Figure 2: Retrograde of Equipment Leaving Southwest Asia and Returning to the United States for Reset (GAO, 2012)

 The Army uses the reset process to manage damaged equipment.
-"Reset" is the term for "a series of repair, recapitalization, and replacement actions to restore unit's equipment to a desired level of combat capability" (Figure 3).
-This process repairs all damage and performs all routine maintenance (GAO, 2006).
-Equipment is returned to conditions known as 10/20, referring to the levels specified by the 10/20 technical manuals which call for all shortcomings and deficiencies to be repaired, and all routine maintenance performed (Taktikz, 2017).
-Equipment, to be repaired, is often relocated away from forward locations to a reset location through a process referred to as "retrograde" (Aquipedia, 2017).
+"Reset" is the term for "a series of repairs, recapitalization, and replacement actions to restore unit's equipment to a desired level of combat capability" (CBO, 2007) (Figure 3).
+This process repairs all damage and performs all routine maintenance.
+Equipment is returned to conditions known as "10/20," referring to the levels specified by the 10/20 technical manuals which call for all shortcomings and deficiencies to be repaired, and all routine maintenance performed (Taktikz, 2017).
+Equipment to be repaired, is often relocated away from forward locations to a reset location through a process referred to as "retrograde" (Acquipedia, 2017).
 The Marine Corps published a reset implementation plan and the Army published information on aspects of the reset process in 2016 (GAO, 2016).
+Figure 3 (GAO, 2012) illustrates part of the reset process.